 If anyone in my life recommends a book to me, I’m going to read it.
-Doesn’t matter what it is, if it gives me an excuse to read a book and then talk about it with someone I’m going to.
+Doesn’t matter what it is, if it gives me an excuse to talk about a book with someone, I’m going to read it.
 Which is how Caraval fell into my lap.

 For those of you haven’t been paying attention, while YA isn’t my fav, mysteries are.
 And based on the inside fold of this book, I was intrigued by the plot.
 WHICH IS WHY THIS WAS SUCH A LET DOWN.